-Conservation Law Foundation ("CLF") hereby notifies Sprague Operating Resources LLC and Sprague Resources GP LLC (hereinafter, "Sprague") of its intent to commence a civil action under Section 505 of the Clean Water Act, 33 U.S.C. § 1365 and Section 7002(a)(1)(B) of the Resource Conservation and Recovery Act ("RCRA"), 42 U.S.C. § 6972(a)(1)(B), for violations of the Clean Water Act, 33 U.S.C. § 1251 et seq., and RCRA, 42 U.S.C. § 6901 et seq., at Sprague's bulk storage and fuel terminal located at 740 Washington Street, Quincy, MA (the "Terminal").
-Unless Sprague adequately resolves the violations of RCRA and the Clean Water Act described herein, CLF intends to file suit against Sprague in the United States District Court for the District of Massachusetts to secure appropriate relief under federal and state law for these violations.
+Conservation Law Foundation ("CLF") hereby notifies Sprague Resources GP LLC, Sprague Resources LP, Sprague Operating Resources LLC, Sprague Energy Solutions, Inc., Hartree Partners, LP, and Sprague HP Holdings, LLC (hereinafter, "Sprague") and Twin Rivers Technology Quincy, LLC ("Lessor") of its intent to commence a civil action under Section 505 of the Clean Water Act, 33 U.S.C. § 1365 and Section 7002(a)(1)(B) of the Resource Conservation and Recovery Act ("RCRA"), 42 U.S.C. § 6972(a)(1)(B), for violations of the Clean Water Act, 33 U.S.C. § 1251 et seq., and RCRA, 42 U.S.C. § 6901 et seq., at Sprague's bulk storage and fuel terminal located at 740 Washington Street, Quincy, MA (the "Terminal").
+Unless Sprague and/or the Lessor adequately resolves the violations of RCRA and the Clean Water Act described herein, CLF intends to file suit against Sprague and the Lessor in the United States District Court for the District of Massachusetts to secure appropriate relief under federal and state law for these violations.